nschi00/rangeview-rgb-lidar-fusion/README.md

 # Multimodal Range View Based Semantic Segmentation
-Code for our project "Multimodal Range View Based Semantic Segmentation" for the course "Deep Learning for 3D Perception" at the Technical University of Munich under supervision of Prof. Angela Dai.
+Code for our project "Multimodal Range View Based Semantic Segmentation" of the course "Deep Learning for 3D Perception" at the Technical University of Munich under supervision of Prof. Angela Dai.

 ## Prepare:
 Download SemanticKITTI from their [official website](http://www.semantic-kitti.org/dataset.html).